cpieloth/kata_c_gcc/instructions/2_Includes.md

 Includes
 ========

-`#include` enables the re-use of code.
-This statement includes code from a source or header files into a file.
+`#include` enables re-use of code.
+This statement includes code from a source or header file into a file.
 The include statement is processed by the preprocessor.

 There are two notations: